 Adversity may have the opposite effect of causing a few to turn away from God, but prosperity causes most people to do so.
 God called ancient Israel to be a model nation.
 From His warning to Israel just before the nation possessed the Promised Land we can better appreciate His true intention in cursing the ground to limit economic prosperity:

 Therefore you shall keep the commandments of the LORD your God, to walk in His ways and to fear Him.
 For the LORD your God is bringing you into a good land, ... in which you shall lack nothing ....
 So when you have eaten and are satisfied, you shall praise the LORD your God for the good land which He has given you.
-Be careful lest you forget the LORD your God by not keeping His commandments ..., which I am giving you today, lest, when you have eaten and are satisfied and have built good houses and live in them, and when your herds and flocks multiply and your silver and gold is multiplied and all that you have is multiplied, then your heart becomes lifted up, and you forget the LORD your God ... [and] you say in your heart, “My power and the strength of my hand have made me this wealth” (Deuteronomy 8:6-17).
+Be careful lest you forget the LORD your God by not keeping His commandments ... which I am giving you today.
+Otherwise when you have eaten and are satisfied and have built good houses and live in them, and when your herds and flocks multiply and your silver and gold is multiplied and all that you have is multiplied, then your heart becomes proud, and you forget the LORD your God ... and you say in your heart, “My power and the strength of my hand have made me this wealth” (Deuteronomy 8:6-17).

 This warning shows that God desires human beings to enjoy economic prosperity, but not at the expense of spiritual apostasy.
 This can already be inferred from the fact that the ground was cursed in response to Adam’s sin.
 Before Sin came into the world, the earth could be subdued so that food could be as abundant everywhere as in Eden.
 After Sin came into the world, God had to limit economic prosperity in order to limit the tendency of sinful human beings to turn away from Him and spiritual things.
 For when people turn away from God and spiritual things there will be deadly consequences.
 We will here focus on the material consequences brought by industrialization itself.
 We are referring to the global ecological crisis caused by human beings in industrial societies.
 This crisis threatens to destroy the earth, the very home of human beings.